scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 1.)
 CAN-SPAM section 5.a.5 requires all bulk email senders to require an opt-out link on all emails, as well as certain other requirements.
 How might clicking on these opt-out links be counter- productive for the email recipient?

+These opt-out links could potentially sneaky.
+A given link could indeed opt the recieving user out of getting anymore spam from a given spammer, but the action of clicking on the "opt-out" link could end up signing the receiver up to receive

 #### 2.)
 All routers today implement policies for packet filtering and forwarding and most of them use what are called Access Control Lists (ACLs) to configure these policies.
 Do some research on a commercially available router that uses ACLs (pick the router vendor of your choice) and describe in detail how ACLs are used and how the packet filtering is done.
 Include specific examples of the ACLs in your answer, but note that you do not need to describe how the hardware implements the packet filtering and forwarding.
 Make sure to identify the router you are describing.
 Note that most of the routers meant for home networks do not allow users to configure or view the actual ACLs, rather, they use a simple GUI interface to set router policy; such a device would not be a good example for this question.
 Also, many of the commercial routers also provide a GUI interface to setting ACLs.
 For this question it is important that you describe the use of the ACL, not the GUI interface.